-Ross works as a performer for a Motion Capture Animation Studio called Mixamo and his most recent short animated film Unplugged received an Award of Merit for Animation from Best Shorts and was an Official Selection of the Google+ Film Festival.
-He is a Performer/Outdoors Educator with the Maritime Park Association at Hyde Street Pier in San Francisco, where he teaches sailing, leadership and teamwork skills to kids.
-He also works as a Standardized Patient at Stanford University where he plays medical cases for students and gives them feedback on their patient rapport.
+Ross works as a Motion Capture Performer, and his most recent short animated film Unplugged received an Award of Merit for Animation from Best Shorts and was an Official Selection of the Google+ Film Festival.